scottrobertson/awesome-ynab/README.md

 - [bunq2ynab](https://github.com/wesselt/bunq2ynab) Python script to import transactions from bunq bank to YNAB.
 Supports listening to messages from bunq so your payments show up in YNAB seconds after you pay.

+- [bunqtoynab](https://github.com/bad33ndj3/awesome-ynab.git) Go script to import transactions from bunq bank to YNAB.
+Includes support for joint accounts.
+Used as a CLI.

 - [N26-to-YNAB](https://github.com/ivallesp/N26-to-YNAB) Minimalistic automated system for linking N26 accounts to YNAB, all through their APIs

 - [YNAB-reporter](https://github.com/ivallesp/YNAB-reporter) YNAB default reports are just too simple.
 YNAB-reporter provides you a framework to generate your own automated reports.
 By default it's configured to generate a monthly report for your assets.